Potential Placements

 Current placement opportunities

-We are a multi-award winning open access publisher seeking a placement to assist with Editorial, Marketing and Technical duties as part of our small, hardworking team.
-The position is fully set up for remote working, and applications for full or part time placements will be considered.
+The Open Library of Humanities (OLH) is a multi-award winning open access publisher seeking a CHASE student placement to assist with Editorial, Marketing and Technical duties as part of our small, hardworking team.
+The position is fully set up for remote working, so there is no travel requirement involved, and applications for full or part time placements will be considered.

 The Brilliant Club is an award-winning university access charity.
 They recruit and train PhD students and ECRs to support disadvantaged school pupils access the most competitive universities and succeed when they get there.